Strong passwords for HIPAA compliance

 HIPAA compliance explained

 Patients’ health data is a sensitive and private matter, so it requires especially careful handling.
 But luckily, there are legal measures to ensure its safety.
-Learn below about HIPAA compliance and how it can help your company to ensure health data protection.
+Learn below about HIPAA compliance and how it can help your company ensure health data protection.

 What is HIPAA compliance?

-Who needs HIPAA compliance?
+Covered entities and business associate agreements: Who needs HIPAA compliance?

 HIPAA compliance applies to two types of organizations: covered entities and their business associates.
 Covered entities are organizations that actively work with PHI, for example, healthcare and health insurance providers.
 Business associates are companies that provide services to covered entities.
 They might be app developers, providers of IT infrastructure, third-party contractors, security companies, caterers, etc. It could be any business that deals with a covered entity and PHI.

 For example, an IT company that develops a file manager, which hospitals use to access PHI, must be HIPAA-compliant.
 Otherwise, any hospital that uses such an app would risk violating the HIPAA rules.
-Any app having any connections with PHI must follow HIPAA and ensure the necessary encryption and other safety measures.
+Any app having connections with PHI must follow the HIPAA and ensure the necessary encryption and other safety measures.

 HIPAA compliance checklist